koodilehto/kryptoradio/README.md

 Sync happens every 60 seconds so you may need wait at most one minute after starting the receiver before the resource is available.
 You can use /api/waitsync to wait for the first sync to happen.

-For information about the Bitcoin part, see subdirectory `bitcoin/`.

 ## License